gazzamc/Milestone-Project-Two/README.md

 - Clicking the start menu button will return you to the start screen.

 #### End/Game Over Screen
-- If you survive the 3 waves the title of this screen changes to "You Survived" and shows your session statistics.
+- If you survive the 3 waves the title of this screen changes to *"You Survived"* and shows your session statistics.
-Otherwise the dialog title is "Game Over".
+Otherwise the dialog title is *"Game Over"*.

 ##### Try Again
 - Clicking this button will restart the game to Wave 1 and reset timer/variables.